 Church Address: Immanuel City Church 202 Hillsborough Road, Hillsborough, Auckland 1042

 Reverend Ravi Musuku is a Baptist pastor of Immanuel City Church, Auckland with a focus on migrants and international students.
+Ravi is also the president-elect of Baptist Churches of New Zealand.
 He was until recently a member of the Human Rights Review Tribunal, New Zealand.

 Prior to taking up full-time Christian ministry, Ravi gained a Bachelor in Mechanical Engineering.
 He has held positions in industry as owner-manager, principal of a technical institute and manager of a retail pharmacy.
 As a young born-again Christian, Ravi was active in student ministry even when he was holding positions in the industry.